gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 * *Visualizing convnets filters* - Useful for understanding precisely what visual pattern or concept each filters in a convnet is receptive to.
 * *Visualizing heatmaps of class activation in an image* - Useful for understanding which parts of an image were identified as belonging to a given class, thus allowing you to localize objects in images.

+#### Visualizing intermediate activations
+Visualizing intermediate activations consists of displaying the feature maps that are output by various convolution and pooling layers in a network, given a certain input
+(the output of a layer is often called its *activation,* the output of the activation function).

+In order to extract the feature maps you want to look at, you'll create a Keras model that takes batches of images as input, and outputs the activations of all convolution and pooling layers.
+To do this, you'll use the Keras class *Model.* A model is instantiated using two arguments: an input tensor (or list of input tensors) and an output tensor (or list of output tensors).